nemohan/doc/other/git/10 高级主题/4 Git Hooks.md

 We’ll also see some useful techniques for parsing hook arguments and requesting information about the repository using lower-level Git commands.

-### Pre-Commit
+### <font color="green">Pre-Commit</font>

 The `pre-commit` script is executed every time you run `git commit`before Git asks the developer for a commit message or generates a commit object.
 You can use this hook to inspect the snapshot that is about to be committed.
 For example, you may want to run some automated tests that make sure the commit doesn’t break any existing functionality.

-No arguments are passed to the `pre-commit` script, and exiting with a non-zero status aborts the entire commit.
+<font color="green">No arguments are passed to the `pre-commit` script, and exiting with a non-zero status aborts the entire commit</font>.
 Let’s take a look at a simplified (and more verbose) version of the built-in `pre-commit` hook.
 This script aborts the commit if it finds any whitespace errors, as defined by the `git diff-index` command (trailing whitespace, lines with only whitespace, and a space followed by a tab inside the initial indent of a line are considered errors by default).

 ```
 #!/bin/sh